 “Sister?
 Could you come here and please make the loaves so we can put them in the oven?
 Please, Sister!” she hollered.
 There was no reply.

 Many of the guests as well as her brother were reclining and chattering over the spiced wine.
-She found her younger sister sitting crossed legged on the ground, quietly listening at the feet of the guest of honor.
+She found her younger sister sitting crossed legged on the ground, quietly listening to the guest of honor.